-- 55 PV inversion is the perfect tool to infer how various PV anomalies affect cyclogenesis throughout the troposphere and stratosphere.
+PV inversion is the perfect tool to infer how various PV anomalies affect cyclogenesis throughout the troposphere and stratosphere.
 PV inversion has been used extensively throughout the scientific literature for this purpose.
 For example, extratropical cyclogenesis has been studied in the context of how different PV anomalies throughout the troposphere interact to influence cyclogenesis (Huo et al. 1999).
-Here it was shown through case studies that both the vertical alignment and phase of PV anomalies throughout the troposphere together with interactions between the upper-level anomalies and smaller - 60 anomalies within the upper-level mean flow are important to cyclogenesis.
+Here it was shown through case studies that both the vertical alignment and phase of PV anomalies throughout the troposphere together with interactions between the upper-level anomalies and smaller anomalies within the upper-level mean flow are important to cyclogenesis.
 PV inversion has also been used to show the effect of upper-level anomalies in a variety of other extra-tropical (Ahmadi-Givi et al. 2004; Pang and Fu 2017) and tropical (Moller and Montgomery 2000; Arakane and Hsu 2020) settings.
 Other studies have used PV inversion to diagnose numerical weather prediction (NWP) errors (Brennan and Lackmann 2005) and the effect on downstream precipitation (Baxter et al. 2011).
-Few studies have used PV inversion in an idealised setting to study the upper-level and stratospheric intrusion depth's influence on - 65 cyclogenesis, especially from a Southern Hemispheric point of view.
-A study of stratospheric depths in relation to surface cyclogenesis was performed in relation to cut-off lows (COLs) by Barnes et al. (2021a).
+Few studies have used PV inversion in an idealised setting to study the upper-level and stratospheric intrusion depth's influence on cyclogenesis, especially from a Southern Hemispheric point of view.
+A study of stratospheric depths in relation to surface cyclogenesis was performed in relation to cut-off lows by Barnes et al. (2021a).
 This study was done from a climatological point of view in the Southern Hemisphere.
-The results show that stratospheric intrusions with a -1.5PVU stratospheric tropopause associated with 250hPa eut-off lows COLs that extend to 300hPa or below, are more likely to result in surface cyclogenesis.
-Theis COL extension climatology by Barnes et al. (2021a) was based on real-case reanalysis data.
-As - 70 reanalysis data, climatological averages and composites were used, the isolated effect that the PV intrusions studied by Barnes et al. (2021a) had on surface cyclogenesis was not considered.
-Studying these processes in an idealised setting will add to our understanding of the effect that stratospheric intrusions have on surface processes.
+The results show that stratospheric intrusions with a -1.5PVU stratospheric tropopause associated with 250hPa cut-off lows that extend to 300hPa or below, are more likely to result in surface cyclogenesis.
+This COL extension climatology by Barnes et al. (2021a) was based on real-case reanalysis data.
 This implies that there are other processes such as low-level PV anomalies that influence the amount of cyclogenesis occurring at the surface.

 In this study, the effect that the stratospheric intrusion depth has on surface cyclogenetic forcing is studied in an idealised setting.
 Although the effect that stratospheric intrusions has on surface cyclogenesis is not a new concept (eg. Hoskins et al., 1985), this study examines the effect that stratospheric depth and intrusion characteristics has on surface cyclogenetic forcing in a highly systematic way.
-This allows The systematic methodology utilised allows for a correlation between intrusion depths, widths, and intensities with the amount of cyclogenetic forcing at the surface.
-Although analytical-type analyses are possible in order to attempt to solve some of the issues addressed in this work, numerical experimentation is chosen due to the complexity of the analyses. -Additionally, little scientific literature involving stratospheric intrusions depths in idealised settings, has been performed in a Southern Hemisphere where PV is negative.
+This allows for a correlation between intrusion depths, widths, and intensities with the amount of cyclogenetic forcing at the surface.
+Additionally, little scientific literature involving stratospheric intrusions depths in idealised settings, has been performed in a Southern Hemisphere where PV is negative.
 This study looks at these idealised PV intrusions into the troposphere in a highly systematic way.
-The idealised numerical experimentation of PV intrusions aims This study aims to enhance our understanding of the effect PV intrusion depth has on surface cyclogenetic forcing as described in basic theoretical texts (cg.
-Hoskins et al. 1985).
-The idealised simulations also and confirm and-corroborate the findings and

-85 hypothesis of the climatology by Barnes et al. (2021a) that deeper intrusions are responsible for deeper COLs and surface cyclone development.
+This study aims to enhance our understanding of the effect PV intrusion depth has on surface cyclogenetic forcing as described in basic theoretical texts (eg. Hoskins et al. 1985).
+The idealised simulations also confirm and corroborate the findings and hypothesis of the climatology by Barnes et al. (2021a) that deeper intrusions are responsible for deeper COLs and surface cyclone development.
 A collection of numerical experiments using the power of PV inversion is used.
 Various experiments using variations in the depth and intensity of the simulated intrusion as well as variations in the dynamical tropopause height are performed.
 This paper is organised as follows.
 Section 2 introduces the piecewise PV inversion algorithms used for the experiment as well as the various experimental setups for each test.
 The results of these tests are presented in Section 3.
-The 90 results are finally discussed holistically, and conclusions are drawn in Section 4.
+The results are finally discussed holistically and conclusions are drawn in Section 4.

-95 2 Methodology
+2 Methodology